lsaffre/blog/docs/topics/why_free.rst

   languages.
 The winner in this process will be humanity as a whole and not just a wealthy elite that controls science, technology, and the planet's resources.”
-Is this view applicable to software as well? -- **The Vatican's document takes a beautifully clear position against proprietary software.
+Is this view applicable to software as well?** -- Answer: Yes.
+The Vatican's document takes a beautifully clear position against proprietary software.
 Software is stored knowledge about how a given job can be done.
 This is information.
-It is comprehensive only in the source code form.**
+It is comprehensive only in the source code form.

-- (...)
+- **(...)
 But to others, “sharing” software is like having to consent to its theft because the sharer is giving away someone’s work product, which is the result of sweat and ingenuity and which has monetary value, as well.
-Will open source inculcate the virtues of friends or of thieves? -- **Yes, using proprietary software without permission is theft, don't do that.
+Will open source inculcate the virtues of friends or of thieves?** -- Answer: Yes, using proprietary software without permission is theft, don't do that.
 Using free software is never theft because the author has publicly given their permission to share their work.
-  Note that the "monetary value" is usually not owned by those who gave their "sweat and ingenuity".**
+Note that the "monetary value" is usually not owned by those who gave their "sweat and ingenuity".

 While my above answers --hopefully-- give satisfying answers to the given arguments [#jesuits]_, all these thoughts are rather misleading